minond/servies/README.md

 #### tests

-run `make test` to run automated tests
+start the sample application, by running `./servies sample.sh`, then run `make test` to run automated tests

 #### important